 - Discuss key market initiates, where do your clients commune, who is the competition

 - Create keyword alerts across multiple services

-- Enhance social visual image of social media pages
+- Enhance the social visual image of social media pages

 - Set up news aggregators to deliver targeted content